pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

 Tutorial run
 ------------------------------

-The entire distribution, including the data for most parts on Earth, is very heavy (>40Gb for Africa) and it involves a large number of files.
-To simplify the installation of the github folder, the main source code is available in the Github folder, whereas the data are stored in cloud.
+The entire distribution, including the data for most parts on Earth, is very heavy (e.g. for Africa it is >40Gb) and it involves a large number of files.
+To facilitate model testing, a lightweight data starter kit was developed.
+You can use it by setting `tutorial: true` `retrieve_databundle: true` in the configuration file `config.yaml` placed in the project folder `pypsa-earth`.

-`tutorial` flag in the `config.yaml`
+After doing so, you just need run the model with the following command:

 .. code:: bash

-    snakemake -j 1 `solve_all_networks`
+    snakemake -j 1 solve_all_networks

+..
+TODO Explain settings of the tutorial case

 Working run
 ------------------------------